SanderElias/twitsplit/README.md

 Then I started to play around with emoji, I never realized there where so many. very much still a work in progress, but usefull as is.

-I dind't put in any styling (yet), aside from using [Angular Flex-layout](https://github.com/angular/flex-layout), and some borders.
+I didn't put in any styling (yet), aside from using [Angular Flex-layout](https://github.com/angular/flex-layout), and some borders.